 - This medicine may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount; joint pain, stiffness, or swelling; lower back, side, or stomach pain; a rapid weight gain; swelling of the feet or lower legs; or unusual tiredness or weakness.

 - Some of the side effects of this medicine may appear up to 60 days after you have stopped using this medicine.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

-- Confusion, extreme tiredness, fainting, or trouble seeing
+- Confusion, extreme tiredness, fainting, thirst, or increased sweating.

 If you notice these less serious side effects, talk with your doctor: